yadavlav7978/yadavlav7978/README.md

 🎓 I am Lav Yadav, a **Java Full Stack Web Developer**,  currently working as a Specialist Programmer at Infosys.

  👨‍💻 As a full-stack developer, I have proficiency in building Java Full Stack applications, handling both front-end and back-end tasks.
-I have a strong understanding of data structures and algorithms, having solved over 750 problems on LeetCode and ranking in the top 5% of coders with a rating of 1893 and a 3-star coder at CodeChef.
+I have a strong understanding of data structures and algorithms, having solved over 900+ problems on LeetCode and ranking in the top 5% of coders with a rating of 1893 .

 📝 I enjoy coding, building websites, and solving real-world problems.
 I am enthusiastic about learning new technologies and skills.